Past Events

 Events List Navigation

 Please note: The venue is Waterstones on Sauchiehall Street (top floor), and the start time is set for 7pm.
-So we don't have an official Glasgow Skeptics event on this date ... but our friends over in Cafe Scientifique have got something to tickle your fancy instead.
-Menopause Matters: Dr Heather Currie Often referred to as “the change”, the menopause refers to the biological stage in every woman’s life when their periods stop and the ovaries lose their reproductive function.…
+See event details on Facebook here So we don't have an official Glasgow Skeptics event on this date ... but our friends over in Cafe Scientifique have got something to tickle your fancy instead.
+The topic this time: Global Warming in the Trump Era The principles of global warming have been known about since the mid-1800s and scientific evidence gathered since…

 Find out more »